PlayFab/thundernetes/docs/quickstart.md

 # check that cluster is up and running
 export KUBECONFIG=~/.kube/config-thundernetes
 kubectl cluster-info
-# open ports 10000-50000 to the internet, by modifying the Network Security Group (NSG)
+# open ports 10000-12000 to the internet, by modifying the Network Security Group (NSG)
 # check the instructions on the next section
 ```

-### Expose ports 10000-50000 to the Internet
+### Expose ports 10000-12000 to the Internet

-Thundernetes requires VMs to have Public IPs (so game servers can be accessible) and be able to accept network traffic at port range 10000-50000 from the Internet.
-To allow that you need to perform the following steps *after your AKS cluster gets created*:
+Thundernetes requires VMs to have Public IPs (so game servers can be accessible) and be able to accept network traffic at port range 10000-12000 from the Internet.

+> This port range is configurable, check [here](howtos/configureportrange.md) for details.

+To allow this you need to perform the following steps *after your AKS cluster gets created*:

 * Login to the Azure Portal
 * Find the resource group where the AKS resources are kept, it should have a name like `MC_resourceGroupName_AKSName_location`.
 Alternative, you can type `az resource show --namespace Microsoft.ContainerService --resource-type managedClusters -g $AKS_RESOURCE_GROUP -n $AKS_NAME -o json | jq .properties.nodeResourceGroup` on your shell to find it.
 * Find the Network Security Group object, which should have a name like `aks-agentpool-********-nsg`
 * Select **Inbound Security Rules**
-* Select **Add** to create a new Rule with **Any** as the protocol (you could also select between TCP or UDP, depending on your game) and **10000-50000** as the Destination Port Ranges.
+* Select **Add** to create a new Rule with **Any** as the protocol (you could also select between TCP or UDP, depending on your game) and **10000-12000** as the Destination Port Ranges.
 Pick a proper name for the rule and leave everything else at their default values

 Alternatively, you can use the following command, after setting the `$RESOURCE_GROUP_WITH_AKS_RESOURCES` and `$NSG_NAME` variables with proper values: